Boeing (BA) Last Update 10/24/24

 Aircraft demand is strongly tied to global economic growth

-A decline in passenger and cargo traffic due to the global recession in 2009 adversely impacted revenues/margins for commercial airlines the world over.
+A decline in passenger and cargo traffic due to the global recession in 2009 adversely impacted revenues and margins for commercial airlines the world over.
 This, in turn, affected aircraft demand.
-Post-pandemic, the global economy has steadily grown, and airlines have seen their revenue rise and improve margins.
+Similarly, post-pandemic, the global economy has steadily grown, and airlines have seen their revenue rise and improve margins.
 This has enabled airlines to place orders for new airplanes, growing results for airplane makers such as Boeing.

-However, there are fears of a potential recession, which may result in air carriers and governments delaying or canceling orders for new aircraft.
+However, there are fears of a potential recession in the U.S., which may result in air carriers and governments delaying or canceling orders for new aircraft.

 Expansion of low-cost airlines (LCC) is boosting growth in the single-aisle airplane segment